Cell and Molecular Pharmacology & Experimental Therapeutics

 Department of Cell and Molecular Pharmacology & Experimental Therapeutics

-Interdisciplinary research endeavors with the College of Pharmacy, other departments within the College of Medicine or with the Hollings Cancer Center ensure a broad base of educational possibilities.
-New faculty recruitment will continue over the next five to six years, resulting in a progressive environment.
-The utility of drugs in the management of disease is not likely to diminish.
+- Interdisciplinary research endeavors with the College of Pharmacy, other departments within the College of Medicine and with the Hollings Cancer Center ensure a broad base of educational possibilities.
 Our department offers a wonderful opportunity to participate in, and contribute to, a greater understanding of drugs and how they work - all in a geographic location conducive to a high quality of life.